Nadia Franks | Modernism

 When not embroiled in the medieval period, Alice enjoys reading tartan noir, and attempting recipes from the Great British Bake Off’s technical challenges.

-Jessica Reid | Scottish Literature
+Roslyn Potter | Scottish Literature

 Sandro Eich | Theatre and Performance

-Sandro is a PhD Researcher, Academic Policy Officer (Quality), and Graduate Teaching Assistant at the University of St Andrews.
+Sandro holds a PhD in English and teaches at the University of St Andrews.
+He teaches classes on drama and performance, British and American contemporary fiction, interdisciplinary methodology in the humanities, and academic writing skills.
+He is also an Academic Policy Officer and Project Officer and the Learning and Writing Centre.
 He holds degrees in English Studies, Linguistics and Phonetics, and Comparative Studies, and has studied at the University of Cologne and University College London.
-His PhD research investigates the forms and functions of whistleblowing in fiction, non-fiction, and dramatic writing from 1994 to 2022.
-Conceptualising whistleblowing as a form of meaning-making, the project seeks to re-define whistleblowing as a humanistic practice beyond its legal and organisational discourses.
 His research interests include the intersection of drama, media, and literary form; cultural production in times of digitality; inter-, cross-, and transdisciplinary approaches towards literature and culture; and Higher Education pedagogy and policy.
+When Sandro is not replying to emails, he enjoys going to the theatre, over-caffeinating in the coffee shops of the world, and enjoying Instagram and TikTok just a little bit too much for his own good.

 Rosaleen Maprayil | Theatre and Performance